umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 2. Click on the latest Pull Request.
 3. Click the **Activity** tab to view the feedback.

-## Stage 1: Fix the Dockerfile linting defects
+## Fix the Dockerfile linting defects

 In the feedback you should see multiple defects that were identified by the Dockerfile linting stage.
 The first defect can be fixed by modifying the hadolint configuration.